machinexa2/machinexa2.github.io/writeups/_posts/2020-09-20-audioedit.markdown

 Later he gave a hint that SQLi is in Exif metadata.
 Also, `exiftool` didn't work for the mp3 file, so I had to find something different.
 The module `python3-mutagen` is a module for adding tags in mp3 which provided `mid3v2` a perfect cmd line script for the situation.

 ### Knowing the Injection
 First, I found the vulnerability by adding ' and " and then confirmed it. `mid3v2 -a "' or '" testing.mp3` is an example of how to inject SQL payload to music tags.
 I got 0 in author response which indicates condition evaluated to False.
 Since, running the program, uploading it, and checking the condition is lengthy, I used `Burpsuite` which was my second mistake.
+Mine frustration slowly increased with time, later I found out it was because I directly edited the request from burp suite and editing a binary is never good idea, prone to mistakes *(which I should never have).*

 ![Burp Request](/writeups/assets/images/ctflearn_audioedit_burprequest.png)

 I tried sending some advanced payloads like `' or 1=1 or '` and `' and 1=1 and '` to see how it behaves.
 Unfortunately, it was throwing error.
 Each time I tried something new, it gave an error.
 One more thing to notice is that sending file content with the same content but entirely different filename caused **File Exist** error to be thrown.
-Mine frustration slowly increased with time, later I found out it was because I directly edited the request from burp suite *(which I should never have).*

 I tried to make a python3 script to upload the file and directly give me response which cost me around 1-2 hour.
-I used http instead of https which caused error.
 Finally i have a script that does automatically does everything, i just have to type the payload.
 Here's a small portion:
 ```python
 url = "https://web.ctflearn.com/audioedit/submit_upload.php"
 while True: